Israeli - Arab-Palestine war; Religious or ethnically motivated? who is the rightful inhabitant of the region?

 What Has Been Causing the Unrest?

 The root causes of the conflict remain deeply tied to land ownership and ethnicity.
-Arab nations like Jordan, Syria, and Egypt have historically supported their fellow Palestinian Arabs.
+Arab nations like Jordan, Syria, and Egypt have historically supported their brethren, Palestinian Arabs.

 Related topics: